Toshinobu Kubota: 1990–1995: Various albums and career breakthrough

 In July 1990, he released his fourth studio album, Bonga Wanga.
 In October 1990, he released the single "Be Wanabee", which reached number 16 on the Oricon Singles chart.
 In December 1990, Kubota released a single, "Our Song".
 In March 1991, Kubota released a duet single, "Forever Yours", with Alyson Williams.
 The song was Kubota's first English language single.
-In December 1990, he released his second DVD Super Duper Vol. 2.
+In December 1990, he released his second video Super Duper Vol. 2.

 In September 1991, Kubota released his fifth album, Kubojah: Parallel World I, which peaked at number 1 on the Oricon charts.
 The album spawned the singles "Keep on Jammin'" and "Honey B", which charted at number 15 on the Oricon Singles chart.
 The album's third single, "Amaoto", charted at number 33 on the Oricon Singles chart.
-In July 1991, he released his concert DVD, Bonga Wonga Tour 91.
+In July 1991, he released his concert video, Bonga Wonga Tour 91.

 In March 1992, Kubota released his fifth video album, Super Duper Vol. 3.
 In July 1992, he released his sixth album, Neptune.
 The album charted at number 3 on the Oricon Albums chart.
 The album featured the singles "Mayonaka No Taiyou" and "Let's Get A Groove: Yo!
 Hips".
 After the release of the singles, Kubota went on the "Funkin' On Neptune Tour".

 In 1993, Kubota went to New York to work on his music.
 In May 1993, Kubota released the single "Yume with You", which charted at number 5 on the Oricon Singles chart.
 On the same day, he released another single, "Orquesta Futari", which charted at number 13 on the Oricon Singles chart.
 In September 1993, Kubota released his second best-of album, The Baddest II.
 The album peaked at number 1 on the Oricon charts.

 In November 1994, Kubota released the lead single "Yoru ni Dakarete (A Night in Afro Blue)" from his upcoming seventh album.
 The song charted at number 5 on the Oricon Singles chart.
 In December 1994, he released the singles "Za-Ku-Za-Ku Digame" and "Sunshine, Moonlight".
 The single "Za-Ku-Za-Ku Digame charted at number 17 on the Oricon Singles chart.
 In January 1995, he released his seventh album, Bumpin' Voyage and his video album Super Duper Vol. 4.
 The album reached number 1 on the Oricon Albums chart.
 In July 1995, he released the single "Niji no Grand Slam", which charted at number 11 on the Oricon Singles chart.